Winter Holiday Hours: Closed: Monday 23rd December 2024 | Open: Thursday 2nd January 2025

 Business Funding

-Factoring and Invoice Discount services
+Factoring and Invoice Finance

 An invoice finance or ‘factoring’ facility draws cash quickly into the business by converting your debtor book into readily available cash, the security for the advance being the invoice itself.